dell/csm-docs/content/docs/resiliency/_index.md

 ### PowerScale Support

 PowerScale is a highly scalable NFS array that is very well suited to Kubernetes deployments.
 The CSM for Resiliency support for PowerScale leverages the following PowerScale features:

 * Detection of Array I/O Network Connectivity status changes.
 * A robust mechanism to detect if Nodes are actively doing I/O to volumes.
+* Low latency REST API supports fast CSI provisioning and de-provisioning operations.

+### PowerStore Support

+PowerStore is a highly scalable array that is very well suited to Kubernetes deployments.
+The CSM for Resiliency support for PowerStore leverages the following PowerStore features:

+* Detection of Array I/O Network Connectivity status changes.
+* A robust mechanism to detect if Nodes are actively doing I/O to volumes.